Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 1. Check the initial state of the "Submit" button.
 2. Enter a valid email address.
+3. Check the state of the "Submit" button.
-3. Enter a password.
+4. Enter a valid password.
+5. Check the state of the "Submit" button.
+6. Complete the reCAPTCHA verification.
-4. Check the state of the "Submit" button again.
+7. Check the state of the "Submit" button.

-**Expected Result:** The "Submit" button behaves consistently according to the application's form validation rules.
+**Expected Result:** The "Submit" button changes its state according to the form validation requirements.
+Its state is consistent after entering the email, password, and completing the reCAPTCHA verification.

 ---

-## 18. Password paste
+## 19. Login with pasted password

-**Precondition:** A password is copied to the clipboard.
+**Precondition:** A registered, active user account exists and the correct password is copied to the clipboard.

 **Steps:**

+1. Enter the registered email address into the "Email Address" field.
-1. Click into the "Password" field.
+2. Click into the "Password" field.
-2. Paste the copied password using `Cmd+V`.
+3. Paste the copied password using `Cmd+V`.
+4. Complete the reCAPTCHA verification.
+5. Click the "Submit" button.

-**Expected Result:** The password is pasted correctly into the field and remains masked.
+**Expected Result:** The password is pasted correctly into the "Password" field, remains masked, and is accepted during authentication.
+The user is successfully logged in.

 ---

-## 19. Browser autofill
+## 20. Browser autofill

 **Precondition:** The browser has previously saved login credentials for the MyWhoosh website.